 At TpT, we’re lucky to have a community of incredibly dedicated educators with a wide range of expertise, knowledge, and experience to share.
-This month, as part of our Teacher Voices series, we had the chance to speak with Lyle, a 4th grade teacher and TpT Teacher-Author, about his work to provide all educators with accurate insight into both the modern lifestyle and rich history of Native people.
+This month, as part of our Teacher Voices series, we had the chance to speak with Lyle, a 4th grade teacher and TpT Teacher-Author, about his work to provide all educators with accurate insight into both the modern lifestyle and rich history of Indigenous peoples from the United States.

 TpT Store: Real Native Learning Resources

 Teaching Experience: Four years teaching 4th grade (all subjects)

 Tell us a little bit about yourself.

 I grew up in a tiny town called Porcupine on the Pine Ridge Indian Reservation in South Dakota.
 I’m a proud member of the Oglala Lakota Tribe.
 I grew up on the reservation, graduated from the local high school, and attended Duke University in North Carolina, where I learned the ins-and-outs of teaching.
 For the past few years, I’ve taught 4th graders at a few different schools on the Pine Ridge Reservation.